 State and Local Government Conflict of Interests (COI) Act Compliance

 The Commonwealth of Virginia requires the University to designate Members of the Board of Visitors and certain officers and employees of the University to file an annual financial disclosure document and to periodically complete the State and Local Conflict of Interests (COI) Act orientation course.
 University Board of Visitor Members are also required to file and complete the training.
-Both are requirements of the State and Local Government Conflict of Interests Act (Title 2.2, Chapter 31 of the Code of Virginia) and the Governor’s Executive Order.
+Both are requirements of the State and Local Government Conflict of Interests Act (Title 2.2, Chapter 31 of the Code of Virginia) and the Governor’s Executive Order number 33.
 These requirements reflect the Commonwealth’s continuing commitment that the judgment of public officers and employees will not be compromised or affected by inappropriate conflicts between personal economic interests and the official duties of Virginia’s public servants.
 State-wide, approximately 25,000 Virginia governmental officers and employees are required to disclose their financial interests each year (approximately 700 at the University).

 University’s Conflict of Interests (COI) List